 After 2009, when interest rates fell to record lows, many current accounts stopped paying interest altogether.
 And some of us may pay fees to the bank for our current account services.

-(Customers of exclusive Coutts, the Queen’s bank, pay a princely £900 a year to run their current accounts.)
+(Customers of exclusive Coutts, the Queen’s bank, pay a princely £900 yearly to run their current accounts.)

 But the fact is that current accounts are healthy earners for banks and building societies.
-The institutions know that if they handle our monthly salary and bill-paying transactions, they’re more likely to get our business for loans and mortgages and saving plans.
+The institutions know that if they handle our monthly salary and bill-paying transactions, they’re more likely to get our business for loans, mortgages, and saving plans.

 And any overdraft charges on current accounts are healthy earners for them as well.

-So banks are offering some very tempting sweeteners to help us overcome our switching inertia.
-In addition to cash-in-hand incentives of up to £125 for customers transferring over, some banks offer “high interest” current accounts.
+So banks offer some tempting sweeteners to help us overcome our switching inertia.
+In addition to bank cash incentives of up to £125 for customers transferring over, some banks offer “high interest” current accounts.

 How much can you get?